appreciated/survey-ui-prototype-wrapper/README.md

 [![Build and Publish Docker Image](https://github.com/appreciated/survey-ui-prototype-wrapper/actions/workflows/docker-publish.yml/badge.svg)](https://github.com/appreciated/survey-ui-prototype-wrapper/actions/workflows/docker-publish.yml)

-# Web application to embed UI-Prototypes into surveys
+# Web Application for Embedding UI Prototypes in Surveys

-This web application simplifies the embedding of UI prototypes into surveys.
-Easily adjust the iframe URL, title, and description using URL query parameters.
-Designed for seamless integration of UI prototypes, this tool provides clear guidance to participants and requires no modifications to the prototypes.
+This web application streamlines the process of embedding UI prototypes into surveys.
+You can adjust the iframe URL, title, and description easily through URL query parameters.
+This tool is engineered for seamless integration of UI prototypes and provides straightforward guidance to participants without needing to modify the UI prototypes.

 # Screenshot
 ![grafik](https://github.com/appreciated/survey-ui-prototype-wrapper/assets/1729845/9aded587-68a8-41b4-99f6-09ce47a45363)

 ## Features

-- **Dynamic Content**: Titles, instructions, and the path of the iframe content can be controlled via URL query parameters.
+- **Dynamic Content**: Control titles, instructions, and the iframe's content path directly through URL query parameters.
-- **Iframe Integration**: Incorporates an iframe that loads content from a predefined hostname based on the specified path.
+- **Iframe Integration**: Loads content in an iframe from a predefined hostname, based on the specified path.
-- **Responsive Design**: Optimized for various screen sizes, ensuring usability on both desktop and mobile devices.
+- **Responsive Design**: The design is optimized for different screen sizes, enhancing usability on both desktop and mobile devices.
-- **Security**: Ensures that the hostname cannot be manipulated via external inputs, maintaining a secure application environment.
+- **Security**: Prevents the manipulation of the hostname through external inputs to maintain a secure application environment.

 ## Using the Application

-To dynamically specify the iframe's content path, use the path query parameter along with title and instructions.
-Format the URL as follows:
+Dynamically set the iframe's content path, title, and instructions by formatting the URL as shown below:
 Example:
 ```bash
 http://localhost:3000/?title=Some+Custom+Title&instructions=Please+test+this+App!&path=/test